-Tags do not have to be worn in the following situations: confinement on owner's premises; animal shows; obedience trials; tracking tests; field trials; training schools or events by a recognized organization; supervised hunting. - Tag, certificate etc. not transferable.
-No person shall use a rabies tag or G. veterinarian certificate or receipt for any dog or cat than for the dog or cat to which the rabies tag, veterinarian certificate or receipt was issued. - Owner to provide proof of vaccination.
-Any Animal Enforcement Officer or any law enforcement officer may at any reasonable time require an owner to provide proof of rabies vaccination for any animals required so to be vaccinated.
-Any owner not possessing a current rabies tag, certificate, or receipt for such dog or cat over four months of age may be cited by the
+Tags do not have to be worn in the following situations: confinement on owner's premises; animal shows; obedience trials; tracking tests; field trials; training schools or events by a recognized organization; supervised hunting.

+Tag, certificate etc. not transferable.
+No person shall use a rabies tag or veterinarian certificate or receipt for any dog or cat than for the dog or cat to which G. the rabies tag, veterinarian certificate or receipt was issued.

+Owner to provide proof of vaccination.
+Any Animal Enforcement Officer or any law enforcement officer may at any reasonable time require an owner to provide proof of H. rabies vaccination for any animals required so to be vaccinated.
+Any owner not possessing a current rabies tag, certificate, or receipt for such dog or cat over four months of age shall fall under the "Enforcement" section below.